briangerard/briangerard.github.io/personal.misc/rubiks.md

 1. Rotate LEFT 90' CW

-Moves TOP-LEFT-MIDDLE, TOP-BACK-MIDDLE, and TOP-RIGHT-MIDDLE one place CW on the TOP side
+Moves TOP-LEFT-MIDDLE, TOP-BACK-MIDDLE, and TOP-RIGHT-MIDDLE one place CW on the TOP side.

 I.e. - It turns this...